minhDtran/CleaningData/CodeBook.md

 16. tBodyAccJerkmeanY is the tBodyAccJerk mean for Y

-17. tBodyAccJerkmeanZ

-18. tBodyAccJerkstdX

-19. tBodyAccJerkstdY

-20. tBodyAccJerkstdZ

-21. tBodyGyromeanX

-22. tBodyGyromeanY

-23. tBodyGyromeanZ

-24. tBodyGyrostdX

-25.  tBodyGyrostdY

-26.  tBodyGyrostdZ

-27. tBodyGyroJerkmeanX

-28. tBodyGyroJerkmeanY

-29. tBodyGyroJerkmeanZ

-30. tBodyGyroJerkstdX

-31.  tBodyGyroJerkstdY

-32. tBodyGyroJerkstdZ

-33. fBodyAccmeanX

-34. fBodyAccmeanY

-35. fBodyAccmeanZ

-36.  fBodyAccstdX

-37. fBodyAccstdY

-38. fBodyAccstdZ

-39. fBodyAccJerkmeanX

-40. fBodyAccJerkmeanY

-41. fBodyAccJerkmeanZ

-42. fBodyAccJerkstdX

-43. fBodyAccJerkstdY

-44. fBodyAccJerkstdZ

-45. fBodyGyromeanX

-46. fBodyGyromeanY

-47. fBodyGyromeanZ

-48.  fBodyGyrostdX

-49. fBodyGyrostdY

-50. fBodyGyrostdZ
+17. tBodyAccJerkmeanZ is the tBodyAccJerk mean for Z

+18. tBodyAccJerkstdX  is the tBodyAccJerk std for X

+19. tBodyAccJerkstdY   is the tBodyAccJerk std for Y

+20. tBodyAccJerkstdZ   is the tBodyAccJerk std for Z

+21. tBodyGyromeanX   is the tBodyGyro mean  for X

+22. tBodyGyromeanY is the tBodyGyro mean  for Y

+23. tBodyGyromeanZ is the tBodyGyro mean  for Z

+24. tBodyGyrostdX is the tBodyGyro std  for X

+25.  tBodyGyrostdY is the tBodyGyro std  for Y

+26.  tBodyGyrostdZ is the tBodyGyro std  for Z

+27. tBodyGyroJerkmeanX is the tBodyGyroJerk mean for X

+28. tBodyGyroJerkmeanY is the tBodyGyroJerk mean for Y

+29. tBodyGyroJerkmeanZ is the tBodyGyroJerk mean for Z

+30. tBodyGyroJerkstdX is the tBodyGyroJerk std for X

+31.  tBodyGyroJerkstdY is the tBodyGyroJerk std for Y

+32. tBodyGyroJerkstdZ is the tBodyGyroJerk std for Z

+33. fBodyAccmeanX is the fBodyAcc mean for X

+34. fBodyAccmeanY is the fBodyAcc mean for Y

+35. fBodyAccmeanZ is the fBodyAcc mean for Z

+36.  fBodyAccstdX is the fBodyAcc std for X

+37. fBodyAccstdY is the fBodyAcc std for Y

+38. fBodyAccstdZ is the fBodyAcc std for Z

+39. fBodyAccJerkmeanX  is the fBodyAccJerk mean for X

+40. fBodyAccJerkmeanY is the fBodyAccJerk mean for Y

+41. fBodyAccJerkmeanZ is the fBodyAccJerk mean for Z

+42. fBodyAccJerkstdX is the fBodyAccJerk std for X

+43. fBodyAccJerkstdY is the fBodyAccJerk std for Y

+44. fBodyAccJerkstdZ is the fBodyAccJerk std for Z

+45. fBodyGyromeanX is the fBodyGyromean mean for X

+46. fBodyGyromeanY is the fBodyGyromean mean for Y

+47. fBodyGyromeanZ is the fBodyGyromean mean for Z

+48.  fBodyGyrostdX is the fBodyGyromean  std for X

+49. fBodyGyrostdY is the fBodyGyromean  std for Y

+50. fBodyGyrostdZ is the fBodyGyromean  std for Z

 Next, I describe the steps I took for my data transformations

-1. Merges the training and the test sets to create one data set.
+1. Step one is to merges the training and the test sets to create one data set.
    From my train directory in my c drive "c:/dung/github/UCI HAR Dataset/train", I read the X Train data set, Y train      data  set, and subject train data set .
 I then bind them all together by the column binds.
+   This is my R code swhoing the combining:
+     setwd ("c:/dung/github/UCI HAR Dataset/train")
+     train1 <- read.table ("X_train.txt",header=FALSE)
+     ncol (train1)
+     nrow (train1)
+     head (train1)
+     train2 = read.table ("y_train.txt",header=FALSE)
+     ncol (train2)
+     nrow (train2)
+     head (train2)
+     train2 [1:50,1]
+     subject = read.table ("subject_train.txt",header=FALSE)
+     ncol (subject)
+     train.df <- cbind (train1,train2,subject)
+     head (train.df)
+     nrow (train.df)
+     ncol (train.df)
+     str (train.df)
+     colnames (train.df[,1:10])
+     train.df[1,1:15]

     Similarly from my test directory, I did the similar column binding with my test dataset.
-   I then add the testing data frame to the training dat frame
+    I then add the testing data frame to the training data frame as shown as follow in my R code:

+     ## merge to data frame
+     ## Step 1 : get big data frame of combine test and train data
+     ncol (train.df)
+     ncol(test.df)
+     big.df = rbind(train.df,test.df)
+     big.df [1,1:10]
+     nrow (big.df)
+     ncol (big.df)

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Step two is to extract only the measurements on the mean and standard deviation for each measurement of my data
-   I use xgrep command to attract th emean()-x, mean()-y,  mean(z),std()-x, std()-y, std()-z out of my data frame.
-I       then use gsub function to remove the () and - out.
+    frame.
+My R code is as following: toMatch <- c(".*mean\\(\\).*-X$", ".*std\\(\\).*-X$",".*mean\\(\\).*-Y$",".*std\\(\\).*-Y$",".*mean\\(\\).*-Z$",".*std\\(\\).*-Z$")
+  I then removed "()" and "-" from my data frame.
+My Code is as follow: selectbig_colnames = gsub ("-","",selectbig_colnames) selectbig_colnames = gsub ("\\(\\)","",selectbig_colnames)

-3. Uses descriptive activity names to name the activities in the data set
+3. Step 3 is to use descriptive activity names to name the activities in the data set.

 4. Appropriately labels the data set with descriptive activity names.